h-chagas/python_practicing/notes.md

 * Choose to run in a Python file (it will create a launch.json file)
 * Use breakpoints to debug the code (pressing in just before the line number - a red dot will appear to mark the breakpoint)
 * Press the "step over" arrow (in the popped menu on the top).
 Each line of the code will be read after pressing this arrow

+Interactive Python shell:
+python -i <filename>

+To exit of the interactive shell, just type quit() OR exit()